 Housatonic Railroad Co., which runs freight trains on the line it owns between Danbury, Conn., and Pittsfield, has declined to renew its operating agreement with Berkshire Scenic without explanation.
 According to Housatonic's vice president for special projects, Colin Pease, the decision is final.

 Berkshire Scenic had been running trains on a two-year extension of an operating agreement through a seven-year easement granted to the State Department of Transportation by Housatonic in 2002 in exchange for $3 million in funding to maintain the tracks.
 The extension of the easement and the operating agreement expired on Dec.
 31.

 Pease, representing Housatonic's president, John Hanlon, who lives in Sheffield, stated that the company "has determined that continued operation by Berkshire Scenic Railway on Housatonic-owned track is no longer possible."

-The Berkshire delegation -- led by state Rep. William "Smitty" Pignatelli, D-Lenox, and state Sen. Benjamin Down ing, D-Pittsfield, along
+The Berkshire delegation -- led by state Rep. William "Smitty" Pignatelli, D-Lenox, and state Sen. Benjamin Down ing, D-Pittsfield, along with U.S. Rep.